rrollins72/QMX-Serial-remote/README.md

 for the selected VFO gets set to 0.
 It is a bit random but quite repeatable.
 I have not discovered the cause.
 A band change either on the remote or in WSJT-X will set the frequency again.
-WSJT-X does not show that the frequency has changed, but the QMX and the remote show the frequency of 0.
+WSJT-X does not show that the frequency has changed, but the QMX+ and the remote show the frequency of 0.
 This also happened with JS8Call.
 JS8Call did show the frequency change.